 If this is your first time skiing with the whole family, or you don’t plan on going every year, then borrowing equipment from friends and family is probably the best route to go.
 You also will have the option to rent all of the skiing gear you need directly from the resort.
 Of course, if you and your family are skiing superstars then you probably all have your own professional ski equipment.
 But in case you aren’t, here’s a list of what you’ll need to borrow or rent:

-It’s also extremely important to pack the right winter gear to bring along with you, otherwise you’ll end up spending all of your holiday money at the resort shops.
+It’s also extremely important to pack the right winter gear, especially a good ski jacket to bring along with you, otherwise you’ll end up spending all of your holiday money at the resort shops.
 Have a look at this list of what to bring on your full adventure family skiing holiday for the half-term:

 - Base layers (ideally made from Merino wool)